What is the Hill Country Ride for AIDS?

 There are many opportunities to volunteer for the Hill Country Ride for AIDS.
 You can volunteer throughout the year as needs arise, or during the busy weeks before the ride, or on the dedicated days of the Opening Ceremonies and Ride Day.
-Please see Get Involved for details!
+Please see the How to Participate page for details!
 You won’t regret becoming a part of our Community of Kindness!

 Where can I sign up for the ride?